marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions.rst

 function properties that may help the compiler optimize calls or check code more carefully for correctness.
-For example, you can use attributes to specify that a function never returns (:gcc-attr:`noreturn`), returns a value depending only on the values of its arguments (``const``), or has ``printf`` -style arguments (``format``).
+For example, you can use attributes to specify that a function never returns (:fn-attr:`noreturn`), returns a value depending only on the values of its arguments (``const``), or has ``printf`` -style arguments (``format``).